 If you're looking for the perfect ivory white paint, here's your color.
-Pointing from Farrow&Ball works well in just about any light intensity, isn't too bright or too drab, and has just enough character and depth to add interest to a room without being overpowering or drawing too much attention.
+Pointing from Farrow&Ball works well in just about any light intensity, and isn't too bright or too drab.
+It has just enough character and depth to add interest to a room without being overpowering or drawing too much attention.
 Use it with other neutrals, medium-intensity warm hues, or dark colors such as navy or chocolate brown.

 07 of 11

 Pure, clean, serene.
-Simply White is Benjamin Moore's color of the year for 2016, and if it surprises you to see a shade of white step into the role usually played by more intense hues, then picture this clean, crisp, yet never sterile white on your own bedroom walls.
+Simply White was Benjamin Moore's color of the year for 2016.
+If it surprises you to see a shade of white step into the role usually played by more intense hues, then picture this clean, crisp, yet never sterile white on your own bedroom walls.
 You'll see right away why this simple white is the perfect choice wherever tranquility is desired.

 08 of 11

 This might just be the perfect white.
 It's just a little bit warm, but not too intense.
-The palest of blush undertones flatters every color of skin, and serves as the perfect backdrop to whatever other colors you use to decorate your room.
+The palest of blush undertones flatters every color of skin.
+It serves as the perfect backdrop to whatever other colors you use to decorate your room.
 Slipper Satin from Farrow&Ball is also a great choice for trim, baseboards, and even the ceiling.Continue to 9 of 11 below.

 09 of 11